 Stories that I am going to share here come from Inuits from northern Canada.
 They believed to the great polar bear spirit called Nanook (also known as Tornarssuk).
 Nanook literally means a polar bear in Inuktitut.
 Nanook the polar bear god was worshiped by hunters and they believed that it was up to Nanook to choose who was a great hunter and who was not.
 Polar bears are some of the largest bears on the planet and when it stands from distance it can look like a human.
 Bears also have five fingers in their paws.
 A connection that made several tribal groups from different parts of the world believe that they were descendants of bears.
 Nanook was one of the major totem animals for the Inuits.

 Nanook was worshiped both as a hunter god and as a totemic ancestor of the people.
 According to the legend once Nanook was chased by hunting dogs.
 Hunt went on and on and Nanook was not able to shake it´s pursuers off.
 They ran all the way to the edge of the world.
 In the joy of the hunt Nanook and the dogs did not notice the cliff.
 They all plunged into the star sky.
 This is how the constellation of Pleiades was born.
 Next to the Pleiades is the constellation of the Great Bear which for the Inuits represented Giant Caribou.

 Stairways from Heaven

-Inuits had animistic belief system.
+Inuits had an animistic belief system.
 They believed that everything in nature had it´s own soul and spirit.
-For them stars were living breathing things.
-Constellation of Cassiopeia and Orion the hunter formed a star pattern which looked bit like stairs.
-For the Inuits these were "steps carved into the snow" stairs that lead from the stars to the earth.
+For the Inuit's stars were living breathing things.
+Constellation of Cassiopeia and Orion the hunter formed a star pattern which looked a bit like stairs.
+For the Inuits, these were "steps carved into the snow" stairs that lead from the stars to the earth.
 They believed that during darkest nights their ancestors would come down from these stairs and join them for dance and feast.